-You now see the Number of Samples Collected as 3.
-Press the Input Values button and enter the measurement values for those three samples into the grid on the data input dialog.
-We enter these values as 6.5, 8, and 5.
+In Figure 3.7, you now see the Number of Samples Collected as 10.
+Press the Input Values button and enter the measurement values for those ten samples into the grid on the data input dialog.
+We enter these values as 5, 8, 6, 7, 5, 4, 8, 4, 7 and 5.
 Press the OK button and VSP returns to the original SPRT dialog box.
-We now see that

-VSP calculated a mean of 6.5 and a standard deviation of 1.5 for the values we entered.
-VSP cannot accept or reject the null hypothesis within the error limits we specified based on these values and suggests that 9 additional samples are needed to make a decision.
+We now see that VSP calculated a mean of 5.9 and a standard deviation of 1.52 for the values we entered.
+VSP cannot accept or reject the null hypothesis with ten or fewer samples and suggests that up to 2 additional samples may be needed to make a decision.
+VSP asks you to take 3 more samples.
+Press the Apply button to place 3 more samples on the map.